MicrosoftDocs/well-architected/well-architected/cost/provision-networking-services.md

 - For developer/test workloads, use *Basic*.
 - For production workloads, an appropriate *Generation1* or *Generation2* SKU.

-Each SKU has a range and pricing depends on the type of VPN gateway because each type offers different levels of bandwidth, site-to-site, and point-to-site tunnel options.
+Each SKU has a range and pricing depends on the type of VPN gateway.
+Each type offers different levels of bandwidth, site-to-site, and point-to-site tunnel options.
 Some of those types also offer availability zones, which are more expensive.
 If you need higher bandwidth, consider Azure ExpressRoute.

 VPN Gateway can be the cost driver in a workload because charges are based on the amount of time that the gateway is provisioned and available.